Red Moles on Skin: Cherry Angiomas and When to Be Concerned

 All procedures are performed under local anesthesia.
 Recovery is brief, and scarring is uncommon when performed by a trained provider.

-No. A blood blister forms when trauma causes blood to pool between layers of skin, creating a fluid-filled blister with a dark red or purple color.
+No. A blood blister forms when trauma causes blood to pool between layers of skin, creating a fluid-filled blister that appears dark red or purple.
 It is painful and resolves on its own as the blood is absorbed.
 A cherry angioma is a permanent vascular growth made of overgrown capillaries.
 It is painless, does not fluctuate in size, and does not resolve without treatment.

 No. Home removal methods (including cutting, scraping, or applying unregulated topical products) risk infection, permanent scarring, and excessive bleeding.
 More importantly, removing a lesion at home eliminates the possibility of a professional diagnosis.
 If you are certain the spot is a cherry angioma and want it removed, see a dermatologist.

 Yes.
-Some people develop dozens or even hundreds over their lifetime.
+Some people develop dozens, or even hundreds, over their lifetimes.
 A sudden eruption of many new cherry angiomas over a short period is less typical and may occasionally be associated with hormonal changes or, rarely, an underlying condition.
 A dermatologist can evaluate whether further workup is appropriate.

 They can bleed if scratched, shaved over, or subjected to friction.
 The bleeding typically stops quickly with mild pressure.
 If a cherry angioma bleeds frequently or bleeds heavily, that is a reason to have it evaluated and potentially removed.